MKPublishings/omni-ai/README.md

 • A namespace is a form of identity
 • A public API is a legacy inscription
 • Symmetry is stability
-• Developer experience is a form of generosity
+• Developer experience is generosity
-• A system should be summonable, not merely callable

-Omni Ai is a living node in a network of minds—yours included.
+Omni Ai is a living node in your network of minds.

----

-📝 License

-MIT License.
-Use freely.
-Build boldly.
-Extend the lineage.

 ---